Oxygen Vacancies in Niobium Pentoxide as a Source of Two-Level System Losses in Superconducting Niobium: Results

 We fit the data in Fig.~\ref{fig:QvsE} with the standard TLS model with a quasi-particle term built in.
 The electric field dependence of a niobium SRF resonator at low fields may be modelled as a single interface system (metal/air) containing TLS according to

-where $\beta$ is a fitting parameter, $E_{c}$ is the characteristic saturation field, $\delta_{0}$ is the dielectric loss, and $Q_{qp}$ is the quasi-particle contribution to RF loss \cite{Martinis_PRL_2005, Rom17}.
+where $\beta$ is a fitting parameter, $E_{c}$ is the characteristic saturation field, $\delta_{TLS}$(T) is the temperature dependent TLS dielectric loss tangent, and $Q_{qp}$ is the quasi-particle contribution to RF loss \cite{Martinis_PRL_2005, Rom17}.
 Fig.~\ref{fig:LossTangent} plots the product of the filling factor and dielectric loss tangent for each curve presented in Fig.~\ref{fig:QvsE}.
 We choose to present this convolved product as it is agnostic to the precise values of the filling factor and loss tangent and gives a qualitative measure of the TLS contribution to RF loss.
 Resonator TE1AES019 shown in the upper panel of Fig.~\ref{fig:LossTangent} displays a non-monotonic dependence of the TLS-driven losses with \textit{in situ} vacuum baking, achieving as low as 3.63E-12 after the final round of treatment, consistent with previous results \cite{Rom20}.
-TE1AES021 presented in the lower panel suggests that while \textit{in situ} vacuum baking increases TLS-driven RF losses, treatments which utilize high pressure water rinsing returns them to the baseline EP values.
+TE1RI003 presented in the middle panel of Fig.~\ref{fig:LossTangent} further suggests that \textit{in situ} vacuum baking increases TLS-driven RF losses while reoxidation in dry clean room air for one week returns them to baseline EP values.
+The results of TE1AES021 in the lower panel further support this observation and suggest that a fully oxidized surface, whether dry or wet grown, contains less two-level system loss than a partially dissolved oxide.